Mika83AC/ad-hoc-json-filter/README.md

 That's the point this library is intended for.

 ## How?
-Build a array like this:
+Build an array like this:

 ```javascript
 [